 Once you settle on a tile design and material, you’ll know the size of your future tiles.
 Measure the entire wall area you want to cover and divide that by the area of each tile.
 The number you get is the number of tiles you want.

 Just to be on the safe side, add a 10% on top for extra tiles, which will cover breakages and edges.
 As you know, unexpected things can happen during renovation so you want to be one step ahead.
-Of course, this will increase the average cost of your project.
+Of course, this will increase the average cost of your project and the time it takes to be complete.

 Now, your calculations should consider one more factor which will take up some of the space on the wall - grouting.
 Grout gaps are around 2-3 mm each with respect to a typical bathroom wall.